 Education infrastructure and safe access to this needs to be in place for the children arising from initial phases of development.
 The sites for education infrastructure are to be transferred upon commencement of corresponding development sites.
+Safe routes to these sites should be prioritised as part of initial phases of development.
+This means well-lit active travel routes linking pupil populations with school sites, avoiding ongoing construction.

-The Council will design and build schools, with funding to be secured through developer contributions.
+The Council will either design and build schools, with funding to be secured through developer contributions. or alternatively require direct delivery by developers to a design, specification and timescale set by the Council.